SuzyWu2014/ansible-coprhd-deployment/README.md

  - Run ansible-playbook playbook/coprhd-env.yml -i hosts

  - Possible issues:
-   - failed to ssh: try to restart sshd service.
+   - failed to ssh: try to login to your vm and restart sshd service.
+You may also want to check the SuSEfirewall2.

 3. CoprHD Deployment
-  - still facing proxy issue when building the rpm
+  - Note: It will always use the newest repo.